-The purpose of this research was to identify a comparative study between teaching students using video and audio recordings in the Listening A class for undergraduate students.
+YouTube.
+Both got the same listening content because the audios were study between teaching students using video and audio recordings in the Listening A class for undergraduate students.
 Group A was taught listening using audio only media while group B was taught listening using video.
 After getting the results of the pretest and posttest of the two groups, the researcher compared the scores by using t-test formula.
 The researcher used statistic formula of t-test with 5% significance.
 The result of the test can be seen on the table below: